Michigan Clean Sweep - Dispose of Your Unused or Unwanted Pesticides

 Clean Sweep is made possible by a strong and unique state, federal, local, and industry partnership.
 There have been a number of Clean Sweep sites established around the state to accept your unused or expired pesticide products.
 The schedule of collections will vary from county to county.
 It is best to contact the Clean Sweep site nearest to you for details of their operations.

-Participating Clean Sweep sites will accept pesticide product and mercury free of charge from any Michigan resident.
+Participating Clean Sweep sites will accept pesticide product, free of charge, from any Michigan resident.
 They are not, however, required to handle other types of household hazardous waste from residents outside of their respective counties.

-Over the past sixteen years, more than 2.0 million pounds (1000 tons) of pesticides have been removed from circulation and properly disposed of via permanent collection sites.
+Since 1996, more than 2.9 million pounds (1450 tons) of pesticides have been removed from circulation and properly disposed of via permanent collection sites.

 Agribusiness, Greenhouses, Nurseries

-If you have a lot of expired pesticide product in need of disposal, now is the time to take care of it!
-Pesticide dealers and individuals who sell and/or apply pesticides for hire may also dispose of unused or unwanted pesticides.
-Arrangements, however, must be made with a Clean Sweep site prior to collection and it is up to the Clean Sweep manager's discretion as to their procedure for accepting your products.
-At a minimum, the agribusiness is responsible for cataloguing the products for disposal - including name of the product, EPA Registration Number and weight (tare weight should be separated).
+If you have expired pesticide product in need of disposal, now is the time to take care of it!
+Don’t let it accumulate.
+Pesticide dealers and individuals who sell and/or apply pesticides may also dispose of unused or unwanted pesticides.
+Arrangements, however, must be made with a Clean Sweep site prior to collection and it is up to the Clean Sweep site manager's discretion as to their procedure for accepting your products.
+At a minimum, the agribusiness is responsible for cataloguing the products for disposal - including name of the product, EPA Registration Number, and weight (tare weight should be separated).
 Collections are for pesticides only.
 No fertilizers will be accepted as part of Clean Sweep unless they are part of a pesticide formulation.

-If you have questions about the Clean Sweep Program, please feel free to call 517-241-3933 or email firstname.lastname@example.org.
+If you have questions about the Clean Sweep Program, please feel free to call Abby Eaton at 1-517-284-5612 or email EatonA@michigan.gov.